psychemedia/island-storynotes/elder-puckaster.md

 Bosom and face blush'd crimson red.
 And a long soft sigh from her bosom fled.
 The miser dream'd of his stolen gold;
-The shepherd has thought of his fleecy fold :
+The shepherd has thought of his fleecy fold:
 And thence we came our Puck to see
 In his royal court on the fairy lea." —
 "Where's Cobweb and his Fairies three?"—